 A couple of savings/investment options for your TFSA include:

 Interest earned on savings accounts are pretty low in Canada right now.
-For example, RBC’s current interest rate on a TFSA savings account is 0.60% per year (August 2017).
+For example, RBC’s current interest rate on a TFSA savings account is 1.00% per year (August 2018).
 Talk about peanuts!
-Better options out there include:
+A better option out there includes:

-- Tangerine Tax Free Savings Account: currently offering 1.90% to new accounts for 182 days (or 2.40% if you also open a free chequing account).
-You can earn an additional $50 bonus when you use my Orange Key Code (43979980S1) during the account sign up process and deposit at least $100 in your savings account.
-If you go on to refer friends and family using your new orange key, you can net up to $3,250 in bonuses.
+- Tangerine Tax Free Savings Account: currently offering 2.75% to new accounts for 6 months plus a $50 cash bonus when you use my Orange Key Code (43979980S1) during the account sign up process and deposit at least $100 in your savings account.
+If you go on to refer friends and family using your new orange key, you can also net up to $3,250 in bonuses.

 When investing for the longer term, high-interest savings account may not cut it for you.
 This is because the overall rate of return is still much lower than what is available when you invest in the stock market.
 However, for short-term investing, such as when saving for a house down payment or setting up an emergency fund, these savings accounts will come in handy.